dcheun/2102GCP-P1/README.md

 The search bar provides search/filter capabilities on all of the columns.

 From here, the user can switch to a "statistics" view by clicking on the dropdown menu from their avatar on the top navbar.
 The user can also logout from this dropdown menu, which will delete the JWT.
+Once the JWT is deleted, the user will need to login again to access the dashboard.

 Valid expense statuses are:
 - Pending